* Perceived safe-haven yen benefits from risk-averse sentiment

 “It seems the market has begun to realize there’s political uncertainty in Italy,” he said.
 “The dollar/yen, meanwhile, is waiting for clarification on balance sheet reduction by the Fed.”

-Markets are mostly pricing in the possibility that the U.S. central bank will raise interest rates by a quarter point to 1.00-1.25 percent at its June 13-14 policy meeting, with attention turning to clues on the timing of when the Federal Reserve intends to begin paring its $4.5 trillion balance sheet.
+Markets are mostly pricing in the possibility that the U.S. central bank will hike interest rates by a quarter point to 1.00-1.25 percent at its June 13-14 policy meeting, with attention turning to clues on the timing of when the Federal Reserve intends to begin paring its $4.5 trillion balance sheet.

-The dollar slipped 0.4 percent against its Japanese counterpart to 110.85 yen, but remained mired in its recent narrow range between last week’s high of 112.13 and May 18’s low of 110.24.
+The dollar slipped 0.4 percent against its Japanese counterpart to 110.85 yen, but remained solidly mired in its recent narrow range between last week’s high of 112.13 and May 18’s low of 110.24.